pbrisbin/yesod-goodies/README.md

 about the existing one), so I think if I reach out to dons about it, he might consider merging or just letting me take over at version 0.4.

-`yesod-paginate` and `yesod-markdown` exist on hackage but have not had much development lately.
-They're both by Alexander Dunlap.
+`yesod-markdown` exists on hackage but has not had much development lately and does not compile on newer pandocs and yesods.
+It's by Alexander Dunlap.

-My `yesod-paginate` is only inspired by the existing package, it takes a very different approach and shares no code.
-I've renamed my package to `yesod-paginator`.

 My `yesod-markdown` is a simplification of his existing package, it has a lot of the same code but was trimmed down and a few helper functions added.

 ### Installation